x0wllaar/tpf/README.md

 # tpf

-A 0-bullshit tool to forward ports over tor
+A 0-bullshit tool to forward ports using Tor

 ## Why?